 Looks like a giant celery plant with toothed compound leaves, greenish-yellow umbelliferous flowers and small oval seeds.
 A dramatic architectural element for an edible border; attracts beneficial insects.
 Glossy green leaves have a strong celery taste and can be used to flavor soups, stews and casseroles.
 Crush seeds and add to bread and pastries; candy the stems and roots into a sweet medicinal syrup that is said to restore the appetite and revive the love of life.

-Makes a dramatic architectural element in a decorative deliciously scented border.
 Plant 24–36" apart in full sun to part shade in rich moist well-drained soil.
 Z3.
 Maine Grown. (bare-root crowns)

 763 Lovage - Organic** Small & Light shipping